charlesm93/charlesm93.github.io/_pages/bio.md

 a comedy group that does both short form and musical improv.
 In Hartford, I co-founded the Albatross, which still plays at the [Seat Tea](https://seateaimprov.com/) theater.
 I have not been improvising on a regular basis lately, but I attend the occasional jam.
-I would love to work with a musical group, provided we can find a pianist who's up to the task.
+I would love to work with a musical group, provided we can find a pianist.

 Other than that, I sometimes draw cartoons and I'm always down for a pick-up soccer game.
 I've started doing ballroom dancing, which